Tomato Soup with Cheesy Cauliflower Floats

 A lot of tomato soups require peeling and seeding tomatoes.
 This recipe skips those steps because, heck, that’s what the blender is for.
-I included this in the tip box at the bottom but we can easily move it up here: Tip: Pressed for time?
+Tip: Pressed for time?
 Skip making the soup and serve Pacific Foods Organic Tomato Soup or Tomato and Red Pepper Soup with the cauliflower floats instead.

 To make the soup: Heat oil in a heavy-bottom pot over medium heat.
 Add onion and stir.
 Cook until translucent, about 5 minutes.
 Add cumin and stir until fragrant.
 Add tomatoes and their juices.
 Simmer until the tomatoes have broken down and are soft, about 25 minutes.
 Remove from heat and place tomatoes in the blender and blend (leaving the lid cracked to release heat) until smooth.
 Return to pot and season with salt and pepper.
 Serve with cheesy cauliflower floats (recipe below).

 Tip: If you don’t like cumin, try curry or garam masala